Control of magnons via ultrafast magnetization modulation: Methods

 where $\textbf{A}\ext (t)$ is the vector potential representing the external laser pulse, $v\s(\br,t) = v\ext(\br,t) + v\H(\br,t) + v\xc(\br,t)$ is effective KS potential consisting of external potential, $v\ext$, Hartree potential, $v\H$, and the exchange-correlation (XC) potential, $v\xc$.
 Additionally the KS magnetic field is ${\bf B}\s(\br,t) = {\bf B}\ext(t) + {\bf B}\xc(\br,t)$ the sum of external magnetic field plus laser magnetic field, ${\bf B}\ext$, and the XC magnetic field, ${\bf B}\xc$.

-To study magnons in real-time we construct supercells commensurate with the wave-vectors, $\bq$, of the magnon modes, allowing several magnon modes to be studied together.
-By preparing an initial state with a particular symmetry, we can control the occupation of individual magnon modes.
-Such selective spin wave excitation can be practically achieved and was recently demonstrated in NiO\cite{KSKPMDWLH10}.
-When such an initial state is prepared the phase and amplitude of each mode is uniquely determined.
-This state is then time-propagated \cite{EM12} in the presence or absence of an external laser field using Eq.(\ref{eq1}) and the dynamics of the magnetic moments of each atom is extracted.
-The frequency of the oscillations are obtained by Fourier transforming the transverse moments.
-TDDFT is formally exact state-of-the-art method for treating Magnonics in out-of-equilibrium systems, but the price to pay for such a treatment is that it is highly computationally demanding.
+To study magnons in real-time using TDDFT, we developed the method described in \cite{SEDGS20} where supercells commensurate with the wave-vectors, $\bq$, of particular magnon modes are constructed.
+In this work, we extend the method to include laser pulses, which can excite the electrons to a non-equilibrium state, allowing us to deduce the effect of this on the magnon modes.

+The magnon frequencies are obtained by Fourier transforming the transverse atomic moments following the laser pulse.
+The frequency of the unperturbed modes agrees with linear-response TDDFT calculations, thus validating the approach.
+While TDDFT is formally exact state-of-the-art method for treating magnonics in out-of-equilibrium systems, but the price to pay for such a treatment is that it is highly computationally demanding.
 This restricts the size of supercell that is practical and hence limits our study to high energy/high $\bq$ modes.
 However, the physics of the problem remains valid even at lower $\bq$ values.

-Since one of the main aims of this work is to be able to element selectively manipulate the magnons, we begin by addressing the question are there any decoupled modes in the system, i.e. modes where the two magnetic sub-lattices oscillate independently?
-We study magnons in a $4$ atom super-cell which is formed by extending the L$1_0$ primitive cell along the c-axis with lattice parameters $a=3.85 \text{\AA}$ and $c= 7.71 \text{\AA}$.
+The $4$ atom super-cell of Fe$_{50}$Ni$_{50}$ is formed by extending the L$1_0$ primitive cell along the c-axis, where lattice parameters are $a=3.85 \text{\AA}$ and $c= 7.71 \text{\AA}$.
 The Brillouin zone was sampled on a {$\bf k$}-grid of $8\times8\times8$ and a time step of 1.209 attoseconds was used for time-propagating the orbitals using the algorithm presented in Ref. \onlinecite{DKSG16} .
 The adiabatic local spin density approximation to the XC functional was used.
 All simulations were done using the all-electron ELK electronic structure code\cite{elk}.